Computers, Materials & Continua DOI:10.32604/cmc.2021.014006 | |

 Determine the critical region for which Ho corresponding to different alternative hypothesis is given in Tab.
 3.

-As there is no point in combining in images and images be obtained an estimate of the non-existing common population.
+As there is no point in combining in and be obtained an estimate of the non-existing common population.
 Consequently, using to test the hypothesis that difference between mean has a specified value, so

-2. images and images (two tailed)
+2. and (two tailed)

-3. images and images (one sided)
+3. and (one sided)

-images and images (one sided)
+and (one sided)

 where,